Future Designers Fund

 Find aspiring and talented students at high school level.
 Guide them into applications to tertiary education.
 On successful entry to said course, offer them professional, emotional and financial support to ensure their success and integration into the industry.

-Endorsed by Acre Studio, Nokuthula Luvuno has been recognised as the 2023 recipient of the Future Designers Fund to complete her studies in Interior Design at Greenside Design Centre in Johannesburg, South Africa.
-Having completed her first two years of her degree, Nokuthula requires assistance in completing her third year, and obtaining her Interior Design degree.
-We therefore commit the 2023 allocations of the Future Designers Fund to be rewarded to Nokuthula to help her achieve her goal of achieving her degree.
+Endorsed by Acre Studio, Nokuthula Luvuno was recognised as the 2023 recipient of the Future Designers Fund to complete her studies in Interior Design at Greenside Design Centre in Johannesburg, South Africa.
+Having completed her first two years of her degree, Nokuthula required assistance in completing her third year, and obtaining her Interior Design degree.
+We therefore committed the 2023 allocations of the Future Designers Fund to be rewarded to Nokuthula to help her achieve her goal of achieving her degree.

-In addition to this, funds will also be allocated to a partnership with the Black Interior Designers Forum to make more of an impact, and engagement initiatives with local government high school art departments to further maximise the effectiveness of this fund.
+In addition to this, funds was also allocated to a partnership with the Black Interior Designers Forum to make more of an impact, and engagement initiatives with local government high school art departments to further maximise the effectiveness of this fund.

 THE RECIPIENTS OF THE FUTURE DESIGNERS FUND